clap-rs/clap/README.md

 Command Line Argument Parser for Rust

-It is a simple to use and efficient library for parsing command line arguments and subcommands when writing console, or terminal applications.
+It is a simple to use, efficient, and full featured library for parsing command line arguments and subcommands when writing console, or terminal applications.

 ## About

 `clap` is used to parse *and validate* the string of command line arguments provided by the user at runtime.
-You simply provide the list of valid possibilities, and `clap` handles the rest.
+You provide the list of valid possibilities, and `clap` handles the rest.
 This means you focus on your *applications* functionality, and less on the parsing and validating of arguments.

-`clap` also provides all the traditional version and help switches (or flags) 'for free.'
-It does this by checking list of valid possibilities you supplied and if you haven't defined those flags already (or only defined some of them), `clap` will auto-generate the applicable ones (as well as a "help" subcommand so long as other subcommands have been manually defined as well).
+`clap` also provides the traditional version and help switches (or flags) 'for free' meaning automatically with no configuration.
+It does this by checking list of valid possibilities you supplied and if you haven't them already (or only defined some of them), `clap` will auto-generate the applicable ones.
+If you are using subcommands, `clap` will also auto-generate a `help` subcommand for you in addition to the traditional flags.

-After `clap` finishes parsing the user provided string, it returns all the matches along with any applicable values.
+Once `clap` parses the user provided string of arguments, it returns the matches along with any applicable values.
 If the user made an error or typo, `clap` informs them of the mistake and exits gracefully.
-Because of this, you can make reasonable assumptions in your code, and worry less about error handling.
+Because of this, you can make reasonable assumptions in your code about the validity of the arguments.

 ## Features